Home

 Registers

-A register is an entity that holds exactly one Value; Values are placed into registers through instructions (more on this later).
-Once a register is defined, its Value - and also its type - never changes.
+A register is an entity that holds exactly one Value.
+Values are placed into registers through instructions; once a register is assigned a value, its Value - and also its type - never changes.
+As such, we say that a register is defined when it is assigned a value.

 A register will have a “size” big enough to hold its Value regardless of the Value’s type; for example, a register may hold a single integer or even an entire array.